ucsb-cs156-s23/proj-courses-s23-7pm-1/README.md

 Failed to connect to the frontend server...
 On Heroku, be sure that PRODUCTION is defined.
 On localhost, open a second terminal window, cd into frontend and type: npm install; npm start";
 ```

+Additional environment variables that are needed may be found in `.env.SAMPLE`

+In particular, you will need a value for the `UCSB_API_KEY`.
+This is documented in `docs/ucsb_api_key.md`

 # Accessing swagger

 To access the swagger API endpoints, use: